Heracross: Conception and development

 Heracross is known as the Single Horn Pokémon; it is a large bipedal beetle-like Pokémon with a blue exoskeleton.
 It is typically smiling, a long horn on its forehead with two antenna either side of it, and yellow eyes.
 Depending on its gender, its horn is capped with a different structure; a cross-shape for males and a heart-shape for females.
 Underneath its exoskeleton are a set of wings.
 Its shiny form changes its color to bright pink.
 Heracross can range from being docile to toppling over trees, depending on its mood and behavior.
 It also likes to consume tree sap, using its horn to hoard it.
 Heracross has been shown to have different relationships between certain Pokémon.
 Heracross is observed to have a commensal relationship with the Pokémon Butterfree, whereas it has rivalry with another beetle-like Pokémon Pinsir, which it has been seen battling in games like New Pokémon Snap.
 In the code of a leaked build of a Gold and Silver demo from Nintendo Space World 1997, a scrapped evolution of Pinsir was found called Plucks or Plux, which featured design elements similar to Heracross.
-Both fans and journalists speculate that the former was reworked into the latter, with some pointing to the fact that Heracross wasn't present within the demo as evidence of the theory.
+Both fans and journalists speculate that the former was reworked into the latter, with some pointing to the fact that Heracross was not present within the demo as evidence of the theory.
 Within another leaked build from later on in development, a scratchpad image was found containing an earlier design of Heracross featuring a vertical mouth similar to Pinsir.
 Many Pokémon of the second generation's region, Johto, were designed with a rural Japanese influence due to a significant amount of species being based on animals known to live in "temperate forest environment."
 Heracross's design likely originates from the order of Coleoptera, most likely the Japanese rhinoceros beetle (Allomyrina dichotoma).
 Heracross's name is a combination of "hercules beetle" and "cross", as well as stemming from the Greek mythological hero Heracles, later adapted by the Romans as Hercules.

 The 2013 game Pokémon X and Y introduced a temporary, in-battle transformation for Heracross known as Mega Heracross.
 Its design features red accents, claw-like hands and a longer horn.
 Mega Heracross is more strongly based on the hercules beetle.